Review code against language and framework best practices

 Separates official-guidance findings, convention-based findings, required fixes, optional improvements, and missing evidence.

-Use it when the user needs review of readability, naming, modularity, error handling, dependency use, testability, and alignment with language or framework guidance.
+Use this prompt to review readability, naming, modularity, error handling, dependency use, testability, maintainability, and alignment with supplied language or framework guidance.

-The task is architecture, security, refactor planning, or test coverage
+Architecture, security, refactor planning, or test coverage is the primary goal

 Inputs required